 1. Does Behavioral Risk Index impact portfolio decision?

-No, it does not impact the client's asset allocation.
-Portfolio decision are primarily driven by client's risk tolerance and time horizon.
+No, it does not impact the client’s asset allocation.
+Portfolio decisions are primarily driven by the client’s risk tolerance and time horizon.

 2. Do you track changes to risk tolerance results and risk appetite questionnaire, specifically identifying who made the changes?